Austrian Americans: Religion

-However, the expansion of Catholicism conducted by Austrian priests caused a rejection of American society, as it could change the religious balance in the country.
-Therefore, for a long time, Austrians once again had to struggle to adapt to American life.
-The 20th century reduced the religiosity of the average Austrian American, as other Americans.

 The emigration of other religious groups from Austria to the United States, especially the Jews from Vienna after 1938, has also contributed to strengthen religious variety in the United States.
 Isidor Bush (1822–98) emigrated from Vienna in 1849 and became a leading Jewish citizen of the city of St. Louis and the state of Missouri through his business ventures, religious work, and political activities.
 His vineyards were famous and profitable.

-Austrian-American Communities in the United States
+Austrian-American communities in the United States

 The U.S. communities with the highest percentage of self-professed Austrian Americans are:

 U.S. communities with the most residents born in Austria

 The U.S. communities where born Austrians make up more than 1% of the total population are: